Arkwright Mill, Rochdale

-Arkwright Mill, Rochdale is a cotton spinning mill in Rochdale, Greater Manchester.
+Arkwright Mill, Rochdale was a cotton spinning mill in Rochdale, Greater Manchester, England.
 It was built in 1885 by the Arkwright Cotton Spinning Co.
 It was taken over by the Lancashire Cotton Corporation in the 1930s and passed to Courtaulds in 1964.
 It was located next to Dale Mill on Roch Street.
 The ring and doubling frames were made by Howard & Bullough, Accrington.
 The mill closed in 1980, was demolished in 2007 and the land redeveloped for housing.

 Location

 Rochdale is a large market town in Greater Manchester, England.
 It lies amongst the foothills of the Pennines on the River Roch, 5.3 mi north-northwest of Oldham, and 9.8 mi north-northeast of the city of Manchester.
 Rochdale is surrounded by several smaller settlements which together form the Metropolitan Borough of Rochdale.
 Rochdale is served by the Rochdale Canal.
 A rail service was provided by Manchester and Leeds Railway from 1839.
 It was amalgamated into the Lancashire and Yorkshire Railway in 1847, and lines ran to Bury, Burnley, Oldham, Manchester and Leeds.
 Arkwright Mill was built in Wardleworth on flat land adjacent to Dale Mill and the River Roch, 1 mi northeast of the town head.